The Complete Guide to Hiking Kinsa Cocha Three Lakes | Pisac, Peru

 How To Get To Laguna Kinsa Cocha

 Laguna Kinsa Cocha being a hidden gem comes as a double-edged sword.
 You will have the place to yourself but there is no easy way to get there without shelling out a bit of money.
 We had a group of six and ended up paying 190 soles, or about $10 each between the six of us.
 We definitely could have haggled it down, since I’ve heard people paying closer to 150 soles for the trip.
 However, we had a big group and our driver was cool so we weren’t too bothered.
-Most drivers will drive you there and back, and wait for you for 3-4 hours while you explore the area, so he definitely earned his payday.
+Most drivers will drive you there and back, and wait for you for 3-4 hours while you explore the area before taking you back.
+With a group, I would say the cost is definitely worth it.

 What To Bring To Laguna Kinsa Cocha